essential-contributions/pint/specs/state_transition_function.md

 - $e_0$ and $d_0$ are the starting `Eth` and `Dai` balances of the user, respectively.
 - $e_1$ and $d_1$ are the final `Eth` and `Dai` balances of the user, respectively.

-These constraints on the change in state are then broadcasted to the network of solvers.
+These constraints on the change in state are then broadcast to the network of solvers.
 Solvers will then attempt to provide a solution to the intent above by exploring the list of contracts they are willing to interact with.
 For CFMM contracts, the trading semantics rely on a trading function $\varphi$ such that:

 $$\varphi(R_e + \gamma\delta_e, R_d - \delta_d) = \varphi(R_e, R_d)$$